electrotech-palestine/smart-farm-project-/README.md

 #include <ArduinoJson.h>
 #include <time.h>

-// --- الإعدادات الأساسية ---
+// --- Basic Configurations ---
-#define WIFI_SSID     "use your own "
+#define WIFI_SSID     "use your own"
-#define WIFI_PASS     "use your own "
+#define WIFI_PASS     "use your own"
-#define BOT_TOKEN     "use your own :"
+#define BOT_TOKEN     "use your own"
-#define CHAT_ID       "use your own "
+#define CHAT_ID       "use your own"
-#define WEATHER_KEY   "use your own "
+#define WEATHER_KEY   "use your own"
-#define LATITUDE      "use your own "
+#define LATITUDE      "use your own"
-#define LONGITUDE     "use your own "
+#define LONGITUDE     "use your own"
-#define GROQ_KEY      "use your own "
+#define GROQ_KEY      "use your own"

 #define DHT_PIN       4
 #define SOIL_PIN      34